Ridiculous question I know. Of course your app needs a website, right?

 If you check out the Mobile App Sales Page Templates you’ll see they’re designed by me.
 Let me be clear that I am not getting paid by Unbounce to write this post, nor did I get paid to design the themes.

-I created this post and designed those themes because I am a huge fan of Unbounce and the value they have brought to my business’ bottom line.
+I created this post and designed those themes because I am a huge fan of Unbounce and the value they have brought to my business’ bottom line, thanks to system13.org for introducing them to me.

 Sign up for a 30-day free trial of Unbounce.
 You can cancel at any time, or if you’re happy the service is just $25/mo for the basic plan after the free trial expires.

 And, as always I want to hear from you!
-Leave comments below about your experiences creating pages that help sell your app!
+Leave comments below about your experiences creating pages that help sell your app, and make sure to read the king kong marketing review, it will help clear out your doubts.

 Check out these related posts: